Astroturfing: Techniques

 Use of one or more front groups is one astroturfing technique.
 These groups typically present themselves as serving the public interest, while actually working on behalf of a corporate or political sponsor.
 Front groups may resist legislation and scientific consensus that is damaging to the sponsor's business by emphasizing minority viewpoints, instilling doubt and publishing counterclaims by corporate-sponsored experts.
 Fake blogs can also be created that appear to be written by consumers, while actually being operated by a commercial or political interest.
 Some political movements have provided incentives for members of the public to send a letter to the editor at their local paper, often using a copy and paste form letter that is published in dozens of newspapers verbatim.
+Mass letters may be printed on personalized stationery using different typefaces, colors and words to make them appear personal.

 Another technique is the use of sockpuppets, where a single person creates multiple identities online to give the appearance of grassroots support.
 Sockpuppets may post positive reviews about a product, attack participants that criticize the organization, or post negative reviews and comments about competitors, under fake identities.
 Astroturfing businesses may pay staff based on the number of posts they make that are not flagged by moderators.
 Persona management software may be used so that each paid poster can manage five to seventy convincing online personas without getting them confused.
 Online astroturfing using sockpuppets is a form of Sybil attack against distributed systems.

 Pharmaceutical companies may sponsor patient support groups and simultaneously push them to help market their products.
 Bloggers who receive free products, paid travel or other accommodations may also be considered astroturfing if those gifts are not disclosed to the reader.
 Analysts could be considered astroturfing, since they often cover their own clients without disclosing their financial connection.
 To avoid astroturfing, many organizations and press have policies about gifts, accommodations and disclosures.